Eltaurus-Lt/Anki-Card-Templates/README.md

 >6.
 To make Multiple-Choice cards available in the app: **`Sync`** in Anki desktop → **`Sync`** in AnkiDroid
 >---

-If you require any help with this, please feel free to leave a comment in [this Anki Forums thread](https://forums.ankiweb.net/t/memrise-card-template-support-thread/34233).
+If you require any help with this, please feel free to leave a comment in [this Anki Forum thread](https://forums.ankiweb.net/t/memrise-card-template-support-thread/34233).
 Feedback and feature suggestions are also very much appreciated.

 ### Customization